DAMAC Properties Unveils DAMAC Islands: An Invitation To A New Way Of Life

 As part of its marketing efforts and to connect with customers, DAMAC also roped in globally acclaimed celebrities and influencers for the launch, including Bollywood megastar Amitabh Bachchan, Bollywood superstars Ranveer Singh, Sara Ali Khan, acclaimed two times boxing champion Amir Khan, English professional football coach John Terry, Lebanese actress Nadine Njeim amongst others.

 Hussain Sajwani, Founder and Chairman of DAMAC Properties , said: "DAMAC Islands represents much more than a development; it is an invitation to experience an entirely new way of living that brings together luxury and wellness.
-This project embodies our vision of creating spaces where residents can find both escape and connection-an oasis that feels exclusive and warm.
-DAMAC Islands is a landmark of our commitment to innovation and our belief in Dubai as the ultimate destination for transformative, world-class living."
+This project embodies our vision of creating spaces where residents can find both escape and connection-an oasis that feels exclusive and warm."

-DAMAC Islands takes inspiration from some of the world's most sought-after island destinations, and will feature six clusters including the Maldives, Bora Bora, Seychelles, Hawaii, Bali, and Fiji.
-Masterfully blending the relaxed island aesthetic with modern splendour, the community aims at creating an oasis where

 Aqua Dome